jpaykin/LNLHaskell/README.md

 The following things still need to be done:

-1) Define the substitution and evaluation functions in Lang.hs.
-This is going to depend on a lot of lemmas about the predicates in Frame, which are going to be annoying to prove.

-2) Add the Template Haskell layer and come up with syntax/a good top-level interface for the language.
+1) Add the Template Haskell layer and come up with syntax/a good top-level interface for the language.
 This step will involve coming up with fresh identifiers, good error messages, etc. and writing some kind of checker.

-3) Type inference in the Template Haskell layer, to minimize the type annotations needed?

-4) Add user-defined linear data types.
+2) Add user-defined linear data types.
 The first step of this may be to manually add units, products, sums, etc, but ideally I would like users to specify their own linear data types.
 Other considerations include the ability to use a data structure either linearly (if the data is linear) or non-linearly if the data is